Effect on RIDDOR statistics following recent legal and system changes

 For illustrative purposes, a description of the relationship between all workplace injuries, and the amount of time off, can be seen through the complementary data source, the Labour Force Survey, showing accidents with: less than 4 days off; 4 to 7 days; and over-7-days.

 Change in reporting system: September 2011

-From September 2011 the RIDDOR notification system used by employers changed, with reporting now being predominantly online or automated IT submission.
+From September 2011 the RIDDOR notification system used by employers changed, with reporting now being online-only.
 In completing the online form, employers provide information about the incident using simplified drop-down lists.
 Less detailed information is available compared to the previous reporting arrangements, although most top-level RIDDOR statistics are still comparable.
 To note, although the actual reporting mechanism changed, RIDDOR itself did not at that time.

 - injury severity, e.g. fatal, major, over-3-day (over-7-day from April 2012)

 - top-level industry, e.g. construction, manufacturing

 - top-level 'kind' of accident, e.g. fall from height, handling injuries

 - dangerous occurrence types and flammable gas incidents

 For statistical purposes, where feasible HSE statisticians make the following adjustments to data extracted from the RIDDOR reporting system.
 This statistical dataset ensures the underlying 'raw' data, as required under RIDDOR provided by the notifier, remains unchanged.